georgedobreff/Study-Notes/README.md

 ### <a href="https://www.codecademy.com/career-journey/full-stack-engineer" target="_blank">Course by Codecademy</a>

 I write my notes here as I progress through the career path.
-Initially, I started taking notes by hand so some of the first modules are still empty.
-I'll be copying these over whenever I have free time and I'm not studying.

 I've organized this with the intention of using it as a knowledgebase later on when I need a refresher.
 Therefore the repo structure will ***not*** perfectly match the course structure outlined below.
 In addition, I will be making changes as I go through the course.